baites/baites.github.io/_posts/2029-09-16-mixin-and-policy-based-designs-in-python.md

 ### Difference between these two class decorators

-The previous two decorators looks almost identical except for class's MRO is not the same.
-For example, here it is an example I showed in StackOverflow that cannot be done either with traditional or decorator mixin as I defined:
+The previous two decorators look almost identical except for the class's MRO is not the same.
+For example, here it is an example I showed in StackOverflow that cannot be done either with traditional or decorator mixin as I defined above:

 {% highlight python %}
 class InputMessage: